 For instance, if your user wants to deposit 1000 Thai baht we will make sure to provide an accurate Bitcoin amount in order to receive 1000 Thai baht in your platform.

 Currently supported are 20+ cryptocurrencies.
 You can either select a few that you are happy to work with or just select them all.
 In the end this is not that important as we exchange every cryptocurrency to EUR or stablecoin, which brings us to

 To enable user withdrawals, the operator has to allocate a % of the deposits to be converted to a stablecoin such as USDT (1 USDT = 1 USD) This ensures enough liquidity for swift player payouts in crypto.

-We are holding a custodian license (FRK000261) for cryptocurrencies, meaning we are legitimized to hold cryptocurrencies for third parties.
-Due to regulatory requirements, we are currently unable to hold Players’ funds in EUR.
+We are registered as Virtual Currency Exchange Operator and as Deposit Virtual Currency Wallet Operator and due to regulatory requirements, we are currently unable to hold Players’ funds in EUR.
 Therefore all the EUR amounts accumulated with our gateway will be settled via regular IBAN transfers to the operator’s bank account.

 Say you've set an allocation ratio FIAT/CRYPTO of 70%/30% and

 say the business accumulates 10000 USD in crypto deposits, then:

 • 7000 USD worth will be converted to EUR and paid out to your bank account